wiseman-timelord/Chat-Gradio-Gguf/README.md

 ### Instructions
 1. Download a "Release" version, when its available, and unpack to a sensible directory, like, `C:\Program_Filez\Text-Gradio-Gguf` or `C:\Programs\Text-Gradio-Gguf`.
-2. Right click the file `Text-Gradio-Gguf.bat`, and `Run as Admin`, the Batch Menu will then load.
-3. Select `2` from the Batch Menu, to begin installation.
-4. you will be prompted to select a Llama.Cpp version to install, which should be done based on your hardware.
-5. After which, the install will begin, wherein Python requirements will install to a `.\venv` folder.
-6. After the install completes, check for any install issues, you may need to install again if there are.
+2. Right click the file `Text-Gradio-Gguf.bat`, and `Run as Admin`, the Batch Menu will then load, then select `2` from the Batch Menu, to begin installation.
+You will be prompted to select a Llama.Cpp version to install, which should be done based on your hardware.
+After which, the install will begin, wherein Python requirements will install to a `.\venv` folder.
+After the install completes, check for any install issues, you may need to install again if there are.
-7. You will then be returned to the Batch Menu, where you, now and in future, select `1` to run to run `Text-Gradio-Gguf`.
+3. You will then be returned to the Batch Menu, where you, now and in future, select `1` to run to run `Text-Gradio-Gguf`.
+If the model loads correctly it will say so in the `Status Bar` on the bottom od the display.
-8. You will be greeted with the conversation page, but you will first be going to the configuration page.
-9. On the `Configuration` page you would configure appropriately, its all straight forwards.
+4. You will then be greeted with the `Conversation` page, but you will first be going to the configuration page.
+On the `Configuration` page you would configure appropriately, its all straight forwards, but remember to save settings and load model.
+If the model loads correctly it will say so in the `Status Bar` on the bottom od the display.
-10. Go back to the `Conversation` page and begin interactions, ensuring to notice features available.
+5. Go back to the `Conversation` page and begin interactions, ensuring to notice features available, and select appropriately for your, specific model and use cases.
+6. When all is finished, click `Exit` on the bottom right and/or close browser-tabs/terminals, however you want to do it.

 ### Notation
-- Tabs on left of `Chat` page; "Start New Session" at top, 10-session limit.
-- Auto-labeled sessions (e.g., "Query about worms") stored in `.\data\history\*`.
 - VRAM dropdown, 1GB to 32GB in steps, this should be your FREE ram available on the selected card.
-- We use `(ModelFileSize * 1.1875) / NumLayers = LayerSize`, then `TotalVRam / LayerSize = NumLayersOnGpu`.
+- We use an incorrect calculation of I think `1.1` currently, but the safe calculation was `TotalVRam /((ModelFileSize * 1.1875) / NumLayers = LayerSize) = NumLayersOnGpu`.
-- Most GGUF text models will work, keep in mind the applicable keywords shown in `Model Label Keywords` section.
+- Most GGUF text models will work, keep in mind the applicable keywords shown in `Model Label Keywords` section, for enhancement detection.
 - For downloading large files such as LLM in GGUF format, then typically I would use  [DownLord](https://github.com/wiseman-timelord/DownLord), instead of lfs.

 ### Model label/name Keywords...